 Immature Granulocyte TestingThe immature granulocyte count tells you the total count of young granulocytes in the sample.
 The immature granulocyte percentage tells you what percentage of white blood cell count is made up of young granulocytes.
 It is often found in the complete blood count (CBC) with differential panel, but not always.
 Granulocytes are white blood cells in granules in them.
 These cells include neutrophils, eosinophils, and basophils.
 Generally immature granulocytes are found only in the bone marrow, in certain situations these immature cells are released into circulation to finish maturing.
 Immature Granulocytes in PregnancyOutside of pregnancy, having immature granulocytes in the bloodstream is a sign of disease.
 It is commonly seen in allergic reactions, acute infections, and inflammation.
 In pregnancy, having immature granulocytes is a normal presentation.
 Immature granulocytes increase in pregnancy, becoming significantly higher in the second and third trimesters.
 These ranges also increase with age.
 This increase is due to a higher cell turnover of neutrophils.
 Immature granulocyte release into the bloodstream continues for up to 8 weeks postpartum.
 High Immature Granulocytes in PregnancyLimited Resaerch.
 When assessing the cause of abnormally high or low values of immature granulocytes, it is important to consider the entire differential.
 Because the immature granulocyte test is a combination of all young granulocytes, determining the cause may be determining which granulocytes are elevated.
-Causes of High Immature Granulocytes in Pregnancy
+Most Common Causes of High Immature Granulocytes in Pregnancy

 Low Immature Granulocytes in PregnancyLimited Research.
 Decreased immature granulocyte production may be due to a decrease in all granulocytes or of a specific granulocyte.
 Assessing the rest of the complete blood count, and white blood cell differential is beneficial in determining etiology.
-Causes of Low Immature Granulocytes in Pregnancy
+Most Common Causes of Low Immature Granulocytes in Pregnancy

 0 Comments